richRemer/quiddity/README.md

 What is Quiddity?
 -----------------
 Quiddity is a module to help build a prototypal inheritance hierarchy.
-The classical inheritance paradigm with the new keyword, Function.prototype, etc. are avoided.
+The classical inheritance paradigm with the `new` keyword, `Function.prototype`, etc. are avoided.

 ### Usage
 ````js